Wednesday, April 17, 2024

 See, Simone was never kidnapped.
 When she saw Justin cheating on her, it finally caused her to snap.
 She staged her disappearance and came to the realization that nobody cared about her and everybody was so quick to latch on to Justin when they got the chance.
 It's only by mere coincidence that all the girls were in the prom queen running, which didn't actually factor in her motives.
 She was living like a hermit in the prop room for a week or so waiting for each chance to strike.
 And since she overheard Justin trying to go out with Lizzy, now it's Lizzy's turn to die.
 Lizzy pulls a rope in time which drops a sandbag on Simone's foot.
 She checks on Dawn who is still alive.
 Suddenly Simone attacks Lizzy again, but is eventually overpowered by the school maintenance man.
 We then go to prom where Lizzy is with Kevin who finally showed up from Alabama.
 Mr. Brandt gave the scholarship money to the families of the dead girls.
 Lizzy is even wearing the dress that Dawn stole because I guess in the end she learned her lesson as to not be so bad?
 Although in fairness, she was right about Simone.

 I didn't mind this one.
 I will admit I should have guessed Simone was the main villain since the book never outright reveals what happened to her.
-But for once Stine actually does a good enough job building enough believable red herrings.
+But for once Stine actually does a good enough job building enough believable suspects.
 Dawn in that we never saw her get attacked by Simone, only knocked out at the movies, has motive in not liking Simone and was just straight up being a jerk.
 Justin in not just the scene with the letter opener, but also him being such a flirtatious jackass that him being a murderer who doesn't like being dumped would be believable.
 The only one I never bought for a second was Lucas because the book goes way too hard in trying to make him to be this super creep that him being the mastermind to the murders would be a stretch in the end.

 So Simone being the villain is one that does work.
 We set up Simone's super jealousy early on, so her rage at this constantly happening with her makes for a reasonable motive for her becoming a serial killer.
 Although, when you think about it, just kill Justin.
 Like yeah, the girls keep taking him from you, but I'd think after all of this, the problem kind of reveals itself to be Justin more than anyone.
 But it wouldn't be Fear Street if our villain wasn't obsessed with someone and would kill anyone in their vicinity instead of killing the cheat of a boyfriend/girlfriend.
 So while this is a horse that Stine beat to death over the years, this one at least works better than most, giving us one of the better uses of this trope.